spatialnetworkslab/vue-gg/docs/guides/legends.md

 </CodeDemoLayout>

-An error will be thrown if both encodings are set used to encode `scale`.
+An error will be thrown if both aesthetics are set to scales.

 ### Mappable aesthetics in symbol legends